Frequently Asked Questions for Clinicians

 New patients to jump-start sessions

-Fluctuating / cyclical moods or behaviors
+Fluctuating / cyclical moods or behaviors eg impact of hormonal changes

 IV.
 Tips & Tricks

-What are some best practices for using Lucid with my patients?
+What are some best practices after onboarding?

 What if my patient isn’t checking in or using Lucid?

-Why?
-We’ve heard that users are worried that their data is “too much” for their clinician and burdens them.
+Share that the report is helpful.
+We’ve heard that users are worried they will burden their clinician with too much data.
 Sharing that the report is helpful alleviates their concerns and validates that their use of the app is valuable.

 In the long-term, we understand that not all users will check-in consistently for months on end.
 We plan to use machine learning to surface predictions to decrease the need to self-report.